annapedroni/communicate_data_findings/readme.md

 - The deep orthography language group distribution has a similar shape, but with a lower mean (the lowest of the three).
 - The shallow orthography group is in the middle, with a mean a little above the one of the deep orthography languages, and the smallest std.

-_This plot needs a title and better axix labels_

 - so then explaing that ESCS seems to have a big impact on performance (see above)